Pirates of the Burning Sea: Development

 Pirates of the Burning Sea has been in development since 2002.
 During the first few years of development, Flying Lab Software realized that this project required more attention than anticipated.
 Gradually, not only have they more than doubled their staff, but have also put an MMO entitled Delta Green (based on the role-playing game of the same name), on hold.
 Beta testing began on 14 December 2005, and ran until 1 January 2008.

-Pre-release started on January 7, 2008, for players who purchased the pre-order.
-The retail release date was January 22, 2008.
-The game was formerly subscription-based, but switched to a multi-tiered freemium model on November 22, 2010.
+Pirates of the Burning Sea was released on January 22, 2008.
+The game was formerly subscription-based, but switched to a multi-tiered freemium model in November 2010.
 Access was also included in Sony Online Entertainment's Station Access Pass.

 In April 2008 one-time server transfers were added along with the announcement that the original server list was being reduced to four, in an effort to increase server populations.
-In November 2008, seven servers were closed.
+By November, seven servers were closed.
 As of March 2009 the six active servers worldwide that are available for new player creation and transfers to are Antigua (North America/World), Blackbeard (North America/World), Rackham (North America/World), Defiant (Australia), Caribbean (Russia) and Roberts (Europe).
-On March 5, 2010, the servers were further condensed into two: Roberts and Antigua.
+In March 2010, the servers were further condensed into two: Roberts and Antigua.

-In December, 2012, Sony Online Entertainment announced that Pirates of the Burning Sea was being dropped from their online offerings.
+In December 2012, Sony Online Entertainment removed Pirates of the Burning Sea from their online offerings.
 Former members of game developer Flying Lab Software formed Portalus Games to run the game and host it.
-Portalus has run the game since February, 2013.
+Portalus has been running the game since February 2013.

-On 31 August 2018, Portalus Games announced that they were closing and would therefore cease operating the game on 30 September.
-They attributed this decision to the game's last remaining programmer leaving the company.
-However, in the same announcement, the developers also noted that they were open to another operator taking over control of the game, stating: "I have agreement in principle...to an acceptable business entity capable of operating the game if one can be found."
+In 2018, Portalus Games began work on closing the game with a target date of September 30.
+They attributed this decision to the game's last remaining programmer leaving the company, but they also noted that they were open to another operator taking over control of the game.

-After a period of continued availability thanks to "contributions from players and management", on 22 January 2019 it was announced that Vision Online Games would be taking over the game's operation and supporting new development and advertising.
+After a period of continued availability thanks to "contributions from players and management", in January 2019 Vision Online Games took over the game's operation and support for new development and advertising.

 Music

 Over two hours of original swashbuckling music were composed for Pirates of the Burning Sea by Adam Gubman and Jeff Kurtenacker.
 While many live musicians performed on the soundtrack, the majority of the music was composed digitally.
-An Official Soundtrack was released as a promotional item during the pre-order period.
-There are no copies left in circulation.
-However, two full soundtrack albums are currently available for purchase on iTunes.
+An official soundtrack was released as a promotional item during the pre-order period.
+There are no copies left in circulation, but two full soundtrack albums are currently available for purchase on iTunes.